In 10% Happier author Dan Harris shares his journey into meditation and mindfulness, and how it helped him improve his life.

 As a matter of fact, I was reading about the ego I was starting to have a low opinion of 10% Happier.

 Grounded and Practical

-There is no woo-woo or big words here.
-Indeed the author found books such The Power of Now too complex and wanted something simpler.
+There are no woo-woo or big words here.
+Indeed the author found books such as The Power of Now too complex and wanted something simpler.

 He achieved it.

-10% is about what meditation and mindfulness does for you and how it can help you in daily life.
+10% is about what meditation and mindfulness do for you and how it can help you in daily life.

 10% Happier is a very good book.